 - Writing notes helps on two levels.
 First of all, taking something that you learned and processing it to put it down on paper or laptop forces you to work through the information one more time.
 That process itself is another round of locking it into your brain.
 Second of all, once it’s down on paper, it becomes so much easier to quickly remind yourself of what you learned.
 One good method is to choose a couple of takeaways from each Seder and only write those down.
 This ensures that you’re not overwhelmed by too much information.
 By highlighting two pieces of information that you want to make sure you walk away with, it becomes much more practical to remember them.
 This is one of the tricks Zichru incorporates into their review program.
 They're incredible; definitely check them out.

-- One of the many things I learned from my older Chavrusa in Yeshiva was this Chazara trick: Almost every single page of Gemara has 4 lines of Rashi above the text itself, usually meeting 4 lines of Tosfos in the middle.
+- One of the many things I learned from my older Chavrusa when I was Shana Alef in Yeshiva was this Chazara trick: Almost every single page of Gemara has 4 lines of Rashi above the text itself, usually meeting 4 lines of Tosfos in the middle.
 Each time you learn through an Amud, mark off one of those spaces with a dot.
 Your goal is to mark off each space, signifying four rounds of review for each Amud.
 Getting to mark off another space after each round of Chazara, is for some reason, tremendously satisfying.